 So when, and how, do we replace lost fluids, electrolytes and glycogen?

 You sweat, so it is time to rehydrate.
 Water is needed to carry nutrients and waste throughout the body; regulate body temperature; act as a cushion and lubricant between joints, spinal cord, and eyes; and maintain the structure of large molecules such as glycogen and proteins.
 It also helps your brain tick, needed for alertness, concentration and memory.

 So following exercise, especially when sweating, it is recommended to have some water.
 Cool.
 Easy.

 Glycogen restoration is critical – even for those on a low carbohydrate diet who are trying to use mostly fat for energy (which can begin to kick in after 45 minutes of consistent exercise).
-And whilst sugar is something we over consume as a society, to have some post workout can be really helpful.
+And whilst sugar is something we over-consume as a society, to have some post-workout can be really helpful.

 Having carbohydrates within 30 minutes will contribute to maximum glycogen replenishment.
 These keep the enzyme glycogen synthase alive.

-But avoid the sugary drinks
+Avoid the sugary drinks

 Beware that electrolyte formula and sports drinks are laden with added sugar – way too much sugar for any athlete; let alone for our kids at Saturday morning practice.